gthrift/unraid-embystreams/README.md

 # Emby Streams Widget for Unraid

 Emby Streams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.

+ **BETA RELEASE**

+This plugin is currently in active development (Beta).
+Bugs may occur, and features may change.
+Please note that this plugin is **not** currently available in the Unraid Community Applications (CA) store.
+You must install it manually via the PLG URL provided below.

 ## Disclaimer